DilrajS/Machine-Learning-by-Stanford-University/README.md

 ## Technologies Used

-- Python
-- NumPy
-- pandas
-- scikit-learn
+- Octave
-- TensorFlow
+- MATHLAB

 ## Contact

 Feel free to reach out with any questions, feedback, or collaboration inquiries.
-Connect with me on [LinkedIn](your_linkedin_profile_link) or send me an [email](mailto:your_email_address).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/dilrajsandhu/).

 ## Disclaimer